/

 strength training and menopause

-First, muscle is a longevity organ.
+Muscle is a longevity organ.
 Without taking steps to protect it, we lose about 3–8% of our muscle mass every ten years after age 30, and faster after age 60.
+When you have less muscle, your metabolism slows down, your joints become less stable, and it’s harder to control your blood sugar.

 Strength training directly counters this trend by signaling the body to keep and build lean tissue.